rahulgupta37079-oss/Document_editor/README.md

 ## User Guide

-### Creating an Offer Letter (with AI)
+### Creating an Offer Letter (with AI & Templates)
 1. Navigate to the home page and click "Create Offer Letter"

+**Option A: Use Smart Templates (Fastest)**
+1. In the "Smart Templates" section, select a pre-built template:
+   - Video Editor Intern (₹5000, Hybrid)
+   - 3D Artist Intern (₹6000, Office)
+   - Software Tester Intern (₹4000, WFH)
+   - Content Creator Intern (₹4500, WFH)
+   - R&D Generalist (₹5500, Hybrid)
+2. Template auto-fills position, stipend, and work location
+3. Add candidate name and adjust dates
+4. Click "Generate Preview"

-**Option A: Use AI Auto-Fill (Recommended)**
+**Option B: Use AI Auto-Fill (Flexible)**
 1. In the "Quick AI Generation" section, describe the position in natural language
    - Example: "R&D Intern for video editing and 3D modeling, 6 months, ₹5000 stipend, work from home"
+2. Choose your AI mode:
+   - **"Smart Auto-Fill"**: Fast pattern matching (no API key needed)
+   - **"AI Pro Mode"**: Real LLM generation (requires Groq/OpenAI API key)
-2. Click "Auto-Fill with AI" and watch the AI fill the form automatically
+3. Click the button and watch the AI fill the form automatically
-3. Review and adjust the generated values if needed
+4. Review and adjust the generated values if needed
-4. Click "Generate Preview"
+5. Click "Generate Preview"

 **Option B: Manual Fill**
 2. Fill in the form manually with: